vladislav-karamfilov/HrAspire/README.md

 # HrAspire

 HrAspire is a simple but resilient, observable, cloud ready distributed HR system.
-It is built with Microsoft's new framework for building observable, production ready, distributed applications [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/).
+It is built with [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/) - Microsoft's new framework for building observable, production ready, distributed applications.

-# Functionalities
+## Functionalities
 HrAspire is a simple HR system designed to streamline employee management.
 The system offers role-based functionality for Employees, Managers and HR Managers, enabling efficient handling of common HR tasks.

 ### Employee functionalities